kyleyoung1121/BubbleBall/README.md

 ## Overview

 Welcome to Bubble Ball, a hobby project by Kyle Young!
-All code is my own, but the gameplay is heavily inspired by the arcade game Death Ball.
+This game is my interpretation of the arcade game, Death Ball.
-In fact, the purpose of the project was to try to recreate the fun I've had with friends playing Death Ball at my local arcade.
+The purpose of the project is to try to recreate the fun I've had with friends playing Death Ball at my local arcade.
+All code is my own, but many mechanics are directly from the original Death Ball arcade game

 ## Features